Miserlou/RJModules/README.md

 # RJModules

-Various DIY modules I've made for [VCV Rack](https://github.com/VCVRack/Rack).
+Various DIY modules made by Rich Jones for use with [VCV Rack](https://github.com/VCVRack/Rack).
 So far, mostly simple utilites, hopefully some more interesting ones soon!

 ## Contents